gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

 There are a few tools used for static analysis and for security/dependency scanning to ensure the application has no known vulnerabilities.
 The ASP.NET Core API uses [SonarAnalyzer.CSharp](https://www.nuget.org/packages/SonarAnalyzer.CSharp/) and [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers/) both of which are static analysis libraries for C# that detect code patterns that introduce security vulnerabilities or other flaws such as memory leaks.
 [GitHub CodeQL](https://securitylab.github.com/tools/codeql) is another static analysis tool that is used as a GitHub action.
 [Dependabot](https://dependabot.com/) is used for scanning the .NET dependencies to ensure they are up to date.
 [Trivy](https://github.com/aquasecurity/trivy) is used to scan the .NET Core Docker image for known vulnerabilities while [Dockle](https://github.com/goodwithtech/dockle) is a Dockerfile linter for detecting security flaws.

-The principle of least privilege has been followed to ensure that the account that deploys the infrastructure and the application only has the privileges it requires to perform those tasks.

 ## What does it look like?

 ### The Build Pipeline